thorrak/fermentrack/docs/source/gravitysensors/tilt.rst

 Manage Sensor
 ~~~~~~~~~~~~~

-From the sensor dashabord, click on Manage Sensor.
+From the sensor dashboard, click on Manage Sensor.
 This page will show you the current settings running on the Tilt sensor, allow you to add manual calibration points, as well as allow you to perform a `Guided Calibration`_.
 The B, C, and D coefficients shown are automatically applied/updated after running a guided calibration.
 You can also remove this sensor from Fermentrack at the bottom of the page.

 Load Prior Log
 ~~~~~~~~~~~~~~